Sergey Bashkirov

 Sergey Gennadievich Bashkirov (born December 17, 1971, in Siberia), known as Sergey Bashkirov, is a contemporary Russian painter.

 Early life and education

 Bashkirov was born in Siberia on December 17, 1971.
-He graduated from two different universities in St. Petersbrug.
+He graduated from two different universities in St. Petersburg.
 One of them - the Sport Academy named after Lesgaft (major- hockey trainer) and the other one - the East European Institute of psychoanalysis (major- psychological correction and positive psychology).

 He furthered his career in Northern India.
 For 12 years, Bashkirov was living and studying at the university of Human Ecology in Northern India (major - Yoga Trainer and Art Therapist).

 Currently he lives and works in St-Petersburg.
 He has his own studio in the heart of the city.